martindiphoorn/NextNote/tutorial.md

 <button (click)="save()">save</button>
 ```

-Next we need to implement the save, but also need to check if the id=0 to detect a new node.
+Next we need to implement the save, but also need to check if the id=0 to detect a new note.

 note.component.ts
 ```typescript